DoublG/DojoCon2018/README.rst

 URL's
 -----
 All url's use the POST method.
 The method only returns a success message.
-The "real" response is published under RabbitMQ under the *RABBITMQ_EXCHANGE* with routing key *<routing_key>*.
+The "real" response is published under *RABBITMQ_EXCHANGE* with routing key *<routing_key>*.

 =========================== ==========================================